Using quantum key distribution for cryptographic purposes: a survey: Key agreement over a network of QKD links : QKD Networks

-As pointed out in \cite{WhyQC}, QKD networks however present a security advantage over PKIs when we consider the initialisation phase: in order to threaten the security of a QKD network, the authentication of the messages sent over the classical channel of this network needs to be broken {\it before or during } the execution of the quantum key establishment protocol.
-In this sense, the authentication in QKD network exhibits a property called ``forward security'', which is of course not the case in public-key based secure networks.
-We could take advantage of this property in the case of QKD network initialisation and consider an hybrid scenario for Key Pre-distribution, in which the classical communications needed for the key distillation phase are authenticated, at least during the first QKD sessions, by a computationally secure message authentication scheme based on public-key cryptography (for which the PKI has been freshly initialised).
-If no active attack on authentication has been performed {\it before} the first -potentially vulnerable- QKD sessions, then the keys shared by Alice and Bob are identical and unconditionally secure.
-Note that the previous condition will always be verified if the computational power of the adversary is bounded {\it at the time of the QKD network initialisation}, with no restriction on how the adversary's capabilities may evolve in the future.
-Such keys could therefore be used to realise information-theoretically secure authentication of all future classical messages exchanged during the future key distillation phases.
-Hence, the flow of keys generated by QKD will remain future-proof unless an active attack on the authentication of the first QKD sessions can be mounted successfully.
+As pointed out in \cite{WhyQC}, QKD networks present a security advantage over PKIs when we consider the initialization phase: in order to threaten the security of a QKD network, message authentication needs to be broken {\it before or during} the execution of the quantum key establishment protocol.
+This property is connected to the everlasting security of QKD explained in \ref{subsec:QKD}.

-There is a clear practical interest for such a scheme: it relaxes the requirement of distributing pre-established small keys in a QKD network for each network initialisation (which requires secret couriers and can be a difficult key management problem in the case of large networks).
+One can take advantage of this property in the case of QKD network initialization and consider an hybrid scenario for key pre-distribution in which the classical communications needed for the key distillation phase are authenticated, at least during the first QKD sessions, by a computationally secure message authentication scheme based on public-key cryptography (for which the PKI has been freshly initialized).
+If no active attack on authentication has been performed {\it before} the first potentially vulnerable (assuming some potential weaknesses of asymmetric cryptography) QKD sessions, then the keys shared by Alice and Bob are identical and unconditionally secure.
+The previous condition will always be verified if the computational power of the adversary is bounded {\it at the time of the QKD network initialization} which constitutes a moderate assumption.
+There is a clear practical interest for such a scheme: it relaxes the requirement of distributing pre-established small keys in a QKD network for each network initialization (which requires secret couriers and can be a difficult key management problem in the case of large networks).